 Our Clinical Team

-Dr Kieran Lord – Head of Clinical Operations (North)
+Dr Kieran Lord – Clinical Director

 Kieran is a Clinical Psychologist and experienced strategic leader, most recently working as service director for a local authority with oversight of a number of statutory and non-statutory services, which included therapies, SEND transformation, fostering and residential homes (for which he was also the responsible individual).
 Kieran previously developed and/or led community, school, and residential therapeutic services, including embedding formulation and trauma-informed models, whilst working across local authority, NHS and third sector organisations.